Real-Projects-Digitalization/INTEGREAT/README.md

 # 🌍 Our GitHub Page
 You can access our GitHub page [here.](https://real-projects-digitalization.github.io/INTEGREAT/)

+# 📚 Documentation
+You can access our GitHub Wiki for detailed documentation [here.](https://github.com/Real-Projects-Digitalization/ss22-team-7-sose23/wiki)

 # 🤝 Team
 Our project is brought to life by a dedicated team of visionaries and innovators: